StingraySoftware/HENDRICS/README.rst

 paper <http://arxiv.org/abs/1409.3248>`__ and the NuSTAR X-ray binaries working group.
 This software would not exist without the interesting discussions before and around that paper.
-In particular, I would like to thank Ivan Zolotukhin, Francesca Fornasini, Erin Kara, Poshak Gandhi, John Tomsick and Abdu Zoghbi for helping testing the code and giving various suggestions on how to improve it.
-Last but not least, I would like to thank Marco Buttu (by the way, `check out his book if you speak Italian <http://www.amazon.it/Programmare-con-Python-completa-DigitalLifeStyle-ebook/dp/B00L95VURC/ref=sr_1_1?s=books&ie=UTF8&qid=1424298092&sr=1-1>`__) for his priceless pointers on Python coding and code management techniques.
+In particular, I would like to thank Ivan Zolotukhin, Francesca Fornasini, Erin Kara, Felix Fürst, Poshak Gandhi, John Tomsick and Abdu Zoghbi for helping testing the code and giving various suggestions on how to improve it.
+Last but not least, I would like to thank Marco Buttu (by the way, `check out his book if you speak
+Italian <http://www.amazon.it/Programmare-con-Python-completa-DigitalLifeStyle-ebook/dp/B00L95VURC/ref=sr_1_1?s=books&ie=UTF8&qid=1424298092&sr=1-1>`__)
+for his priceless pointers on Python coding and code management techniques.